JonathanTreffler/Home-Assistant-remote-cec/README.md

 - If nothing happens if you try to send a command:
   - Make sure the server is running
   - Make sure the server uses the right cecDeviceId (can be changed in the app.js file)(the cecDeviceId is in most cases 0)
+  - Try a different HDMI Cable, not all cables or adapters (needed for the Pi Zero) are compatible with CEC
 - The server doesn't start because something else is running on port 8080:
   - You can change the port of the web server in the app.js file (remember to also update the home assistant configuration)